-4 Tips to Mastering Email Marketing in Your Law Firm
+4 Tips for Mastering Email Marketing in Your Law Firm

-4 Tips to Mastering Email Marketing in Your Law Firm
+4 Tips for Mastering Email Marketing in Your Law Firm

 270 billion.
 That’s how many emails are exchanged every single day worldwide.
-With an estimated 3.7 billion email users in the world, that’s approximately 73 emails per person every day – many of us, myself included, probably receive more than that.
+With an estimated 3.7 billion email users in the world, that’s approximately 73 emails per person every day — many of us probably receive more than that (sound familiar?).

-If email outreach is a large part of your business, but you aren’t pleased with the metrics you’re seeing, it may be time to incorporate a few new strategies.
-I’ve outlined a handful of email marketing best practices you can follow in order to see improved deliverability, open rates, and conversion rates from your email efforts while also saving you time.
+If email outreach is a large part of your business but you aren’t pleased with the metrics you’re seeing, it may be time to incorporate a few new strategies.
+We’ve outlined a handful of email marketing best practices you can follow in order to see improved deliverability, open rates, and conversion rates from your email efforts while also saving you time.

 Automated drip campaigns are one of the most integral components of an effective email strategy.
-In addition to saving you time by automating the vast majority of your reach outs, it ensures consistent communication with your target audience.
+In addition to saving you time by automating the vast majority of your touchpoints, it ensures consistent communication with your target audience.

 Automated drip campaigns are emails that are triggered by your audience’s behaviors.
 For example, when they subscribe to your content, submit a contact form, book a consultation, or opt-in to receive an eBook, they will get enrolled in a drip campaign that sends them a series of emails over a specified time period.